Dr Sarah Haggarty, Queens'

 Research Interests

---William Blake, his works, and their reception from the 1780s to the 1920s;
+—William Blake, his works, and their reception, 1780s - present

---gift-giving and exchange in theory and practice, and associated discursive contexts such as patronage, charity, inspiration, sacrifice, salvation, grace, conversation, and correspondence;
+—gift-giving and exchange in theory and practice, and associated discursive contexts such as patronage, charity, inspiration, sacrifice, salvation, grace, conversation, and correspondence

---material cultures (especially the ‘social life’ of ‘things’) in the long eighteenth century;
+—material cultures (especially the ‘social life’ of ‘things’) in the long eighteenth century

 Areas of Graduate Supervision